promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 {%summary%}{%endsummary%}

-This guide will walk you through the steps of building an application with GigaSpaces XAP.
-You will use the powerful Spring Data XAP library to store and retrieve POJOs.
+This guide will walk you through the steps of building a Spring Data application with   XAP.
+You will use the   Spring Data XAP library to store and retrieve POJOs.

 # Installation